futuregrid/manual/doc/source/hadoop.rst

        # Make sure that this is accessible to all nodes
        export HADOOP_CONF_DIR="${HOME}/myHadoop-config"

-The hadoop.pbs script runs the "wordcount" program from the hadoop-0.20.2-examples.jar.
+The pbs-example.sh script runs the "wordcount" program from the hadoop-0.20.2-examples.jar.
 There is sample text data from the `Project Gutenberg website <http://www.gutenberg.org/>`__ located a
 $MY_HADOOP_HOME/gutenberg::